Review

 Comparing to the premium tier?
 Our Brass Monkey Ice Bath review covers the £11k flagship.

 Affiliate disclosure: links to brands in this review may pay us a commission if you buy through them — at no extra cost to you.
-The Cold Pod did not provide a unit; we bought it ourselves at full retail.
+This review is based on specs, independent testing and verified owner reviews — not paid placement, and we don't accept free units in exchange for coverage.